TMC leader Abhishek targets Meghalaya govt over violence on Assam border | Politics

 - India

-Voicing his anguish over the violence at a disputed Assam-Meghalaya border location that killed six people on Tuesday, Trinamool Congress national general secretary Abhishek Banerjee said the incident showed the ''ineptitude'' of the Meghalaya government.
+Trinamool Congress national general secretary Abhishek Banerjee expressed anguish over the violence at a disputed Assam-Meghalaya border location that killed six people and said the incident showed the ''ineptitude'' of the Conrad K Sangma government.

-Six people, including a forest guard, were killed in the violence in the early hours after a truck allegedly laden with illegally felled timber was intercepted by forest guards from Assam.
+Six people, including a forest guard, were killed in the violence in the early hours of Tuesday after a truck allegedly laden with illegally felled timber was intercepted by forest personnel from Assam.

-''Today's incident exposes the ineptitude of the MDA (Meghalaya Democratic Alliance) Govt, failing its own people,'' he said in the microblogging site in a dig at the Conrad Sangma government in Meghalaya.
+''Today's incident exposes the ineptitude of the MDA (Meghalaya Democratic Alliance) Govt (government), failing its own people,'' he said on the microblogging site in a dig at the Conrad K Sangma government in Meghalaya.

-In a tweet tagging Prime Minister Narendra Modi, Union Home Minister Amit Shah and Assam Chief Minister Himanta Biswa Sarma, Meghalaya CM Conrad Sangma, whose party is an ally of the BJP, complained that the Assam police and forest guards “entered Meghalaya and resorted to unprovoked firing”.
+In a tweet tagging Prime Minister Narendra Modi, Union Home Minister Amit Shah and Assam Chief Minister Himanta Biswa Sarma, Meghalaya CM Conrad K Sangma, whose party is an ally of the BJP, complained that the Assam Police and forest guards “entered Meghalaya and resorted to unprovoked firing”.

 Assam Police officials, however, asserted that the truck was intercepted in West Karbi Anglong district of the state by a forest department team and a mob from the Meghalaya side had later attacked the forest guards and policemen from the state, which led to firing by the Assam side to control the situation.

-Five of the six killed in the violence were Meghalaya residents and one is an Assam Forest guard, Conrad Sangma said.
+Five of the six killed in the violence were Meghalaya residents and one was an Assam Forest guard, Conrad Sangma said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)